davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 ## Remove unnecessary js
 Only use transpiled code where necessary (80% of browsers support ES2015).

 Use minifiers and optimisers.
 This can have tradeoffs: better compression may require more CPU/upfront work/possible side effects.
-Can reserve more aggressive optimisations for static resources that can be cahced.
-Find the sweetspot between compression size and time.
+Can reserve more aggressive optimisations for static resources that can be cached.
+Find the sweet spot between compression size and time.

 Tree-shaking (webpack, rollup etc.), made possible because ES2015 modules are static rather than dynamic.
 This is why exports are always top level.